 We are living in an extraordinary time for scientific and technological advancements that are expanding our understanding of the universe.
 At the same time we are faced with the challenges of climate change and species extinction.
-Through our BioSTEAM International exchange program we collaborate with youth around the world to raise awareness to the importance of scientific literacy and the ethical impacts of new technologies on nature and society.
-Our hope is to inspire our youth and communities to become more informed global citizens and stewards of the interplanetary universe that is now our home.
-Exploring at the intersection of the arts, humanities and philosophy with science and technology we contemplate and re-imagine our humanity through this immersive art experience.
+We collaborate with youth around the world to raise awareness to the importance of scientific literacy and the ethical impacts of new technologies on nature and society.
+Exploring at the intersection of the arts, humanities and philosophy with science and technology we contemplate and re-imagine our humanity.